-I am alone this sunny, sunny day.
+I am alone on this sunny, sunny day.
 Cloudless.
-No telling the hour.
-It’s morning.
-There’s a mild feeling of exertion in my arms and chest, but the way I welcome the day’s warmth tells me I haven’t been on the water long.
-It’s almost as if I’d materialized on the spot.
-I do not think about what lives in the gloomy depths below me, beneath these bright intimate splashes—I don’t think of what I’d normally think of.
+I think it’s morning.
+There’s a mild feeling of exertion in my arms and chest, as if from rowing, but the fact the warmth feels good to me tells me I haven’t been on the water long.
+I may have materialized on the spot.
+I do not think about what lives in the depths below me, beneath my intimate splashes—I don’t think of what I’d normally think of.

-Across the water, no children hover by the pillars tugging on the chains between them, nor do they harass the gulls to make them squawk.
-Nor can I see the seaweed and barnacles attached at the base of the wharf, though there they must be, swooshing and feeding and filtering, just below the lapped tide-line.
-No other boats—none puttering, drifting, or moored—not even beyond the bridge, which is ahead, to my right.
-No need for the keeper in his keeper house to pull the lever, twist a wheel, and pry an artery apart for the occasional proud vessel to breeze through.
+Across the water, no children tug on the chains between the pillars, nor do any throw shells at gulls to make them squawk.
+I do not see the seaweed and barnacles attached at the base of the wharf, though they must be there, swooshing and feeding and filtering, just below the tide-line.
+No boats—not puttering, drifting, or moored—not even beyond the bridge, which lies ahead of me.
+No need for the keeper in his keeper house to pull a lever, twist a wheel, and pry apart an artery for the occasional proud vessel to pass through.
 No horns blast.
-I see and think about only the simplest ordinary things: the faraway shore with its chains, broad billowy trees, swings that lie empty, and the pert shiny waves in between.
+I see and think about only the simplest ordinary things: the faraway shore with its chains, billowy trees, and swings that lie empty, and the pert shiny waves between.

 (Almost sleepy is how I feel.)

-Through rowlocks, I’ve drawn the oars and lay them across my knees.
-The boat turns, groaning, ever-so-gently, within a muddy blue-green swirl, the smallest of the ocean’s eddies.
+Through rowlocks, I draw the oars and lay them across my knees.
+The boat turns, groaning within a muddy green swirl, gently, atop the smallest of ocean eddies.

-There’s the bridge, my destination, I suppose, and above the bridge, glancing up, a cerulean dome—if one were to track its course, one would spill over into the open sea, eventually.
+There’s the bridge—my destination, I imagine—and above the bridge, a cerulean dome.
+If you were to follow its course, you would spill over into the open sea.

-But, look… now that’s odd.
-A moment ago, there’d been nothing.
+But, look… that’s odd.
+A moment ago, there had been nothing there.

-A horizontal streak, a slash across the sky—quite high and so faint as to seem insubstantial: A line that should not be there.
-I squint against the brightness.
-A contrail?
-No. Bluish, though not so pure a blue—a thought that disappointments.
-Along its top, tiny tufts gather into a long, swooped shape.
-With such a tepid differentiation in color, I suspect what I see may not be real.
+A slash across the sky—quite high and so faint as to seem insubstantial: a line that should not be there.
+I squint against brightness.
+Bluish, yet not as pure a blue as the rest, a thought that disappointments.
+Along its top, tiny tufts gather into a swooped shape.
+Because there’s only a mild differentiation in color, I suspect what I see isn’t real.

 The frothy band crisps.
-Impossibly high, lofty winds shear a line of foam, so delicate, so diminutive, it’s almost too flimsy for comprehension.
-And while this has truly been a perfect, perfect day—the sun still shines warm upon my face—a lusty cataclysm of water looms in the east, shudderingly silent, brushing the heavens with its frothy lips.
-Closer and closer, it approaches… the mountain blots out the sky with darker shades of blue.
+Impossibly high, winds shear a line of foam, so diminutive, it’s almost too flimsy to comprehend.
+And while this has truly been a perfect, perfect day—the sun shines warm upon my face—in the east, a cataclysm looms, shudderingly silent, brushing the heavens with frothy lips.
+Closer and closer, it approaches… a mountain, it blots out the sky.

 Nowhere to hide, no one to protect, I sit alone in my rowboat.
-Barely perceptibly, the wave tips and lunges, and I am struck with a sickening dread….
+Barely perceptibly, the wave tips and lunges, and I am struck with dread….

-(But the sensation passes quickly, as all must and do.)
+(But this sensation passes, as all must and do.)

-I am afloat in a sunny rowboat on a glistening stretch of water.
-My sky narrows to a close.
-Lying back, eerily calm, I wait for the deafening roar, a mountain to fall on my head, smothering everything I am and have ever been under its drear immensity.
+I am afloat in a rowboat on a brilliant stretch of water while my heaven narrows to a close.
+Lying back, eerily calm, I wait for a deafening roar, for a mountain to fall on my head, smothering everything I am and have ever been under its drear immensity.

-But, just at the end, a whisper: “How do you suppose it will feel… to push up through a mile of black water?”
+But, just before the end, someone whispers: “How do you suppose it will feel… to push up through a mile of black water?”